Buy 1 Bottle

 for 3 Bottles

-Olive leaf (Olea europaea) extract offers a variety of nutritional supports for the body.
-Some research studies have shown its great antioxidant potential to scavenge free radicals, support for the immune system and even support blood pressure levels already within normal range.
+Olive leaf (Olea europaea) extract offers a variety of nutritional benefits for the body.
+Some research studies have shown the olive leaf to have great antioxidant potential with the ability to fight off damaging free radicals, support the immune system, and support blood pressure levels already within normal range.
 Olive leaf can be used occasionally or habitually as dietary support for immune function and protection.
-InVite's formula includes 250mg of Olive Leaf Extract, standardized to 17-25% Oleuropein per Vcaps vegetarian capsule.*
+InVite's formula includes 250mg of Olive Leaf Extract, standardized to 17-25% Oleuropein per Vcaps® vegetarian capsule.* Take at first sign to support immune system.

 As a dietary supplement, take one (1) to three (3) vegetarian Vcaps® capsules, daily at mealtime or as directed by a health care professional.